MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-overview.md

    **Subject:**  Egnyte connection</br>
    **Text:**     I would like the user rate limits increased for my application [*enter application name*] to [*x calls*] per second and [*y calls*] per day.

+## File size migration limit

+We support files up to 15 GB in size for Egnyte to Microsoft 365 migrations.

 >[!NOTE]
 >Migration Manager Egnyte isn't available for users of Office 365 operated by 21Vianet in China.